Nursing - Mental Health - Pre-registration - MSc

 - Birmingham is one of the UK’s most diverse cities outside of London, which provides you with a wide variety of experience that will be valuable to take forward into your future career.

 - Student finance - have you already had a student loan to study an undergraduate degree but would like to do a second degree in nursing, midwifery or the allied health professions?
 You may still be eligible for funding

 An honours degree at 2:1 or better in relevant health, science or social science subject area.
 However, a degree at 2:2 may be considered, depending on experience.
 Please contact us to discuss your situation

 Applicants who have not received their secondary school education in English will require an overall IELTS score of 6.5, with no subtest below 6.
 An equivalent test to IELTS is acceptable and will be considered on an individual basis

 Additionally all applicants will need to demonstrate prior learning (RPL) of:

 A RPL mapping tool has been devised to assist applicants with this.
-Please contact course leader for advice and guidance.
+Please contact the course leader, Stephanie Paget, for advice and guidance.